August 26, 2021

 Is luxury hotel marketing the same as regular hotel marketing?

 Successful "traditional" hotel chains work hard to capture large audiences.
 Often centering around the goal of meeting the needs of all travelers, brand marketing may be more generalized and less targeted than luxury hotel marketing.
-While a brand website may highlight being pet-friendly or including a complimentary breakfast buffet for all guests, luxury hotel marketing may be tailored more to a specific audience.
+While a brand website may highlight being pet-friendly or including a complimentary breakfast buffet for all guests, a luxury hotel marketing plan may be tailored more to a specific audience.

 Luxury hotels often develop highly personalized and targeted marketing to reach their clientele.
 By tracking visitor activity on their website, past guest stays, and other data, luxury hotels are able to see what their guests want, and what they may want in the future.
 This high level of personalization provides past, present, and future guests with marketing that is relevant to their financial circumstances and individual tastes and interests.